Easy, High-Quality Photography

-On whatever site you land, you will almost always have to scroll to the bottom and find a link to “becoming a contributor”.
-Sometimes you simply need to make an account before you will find a similar link the dashboard of your account.
+On whatever site you land, you will almost always have to scroll to the bottom and find a link to “becoming a contributor.”
+Sometimes you simply need to make an account before you will find a similar link in the dashboard of your account.

-Below are two apps that work like social media apps like Instagram for instance, but they allow you to sell and others to buy your images.
+Below are two apps that work like social media apps, like Instagram, for instance, but they allow you to sell and others to buy your images.
 Also, brands can use these platforms to offer contests.
-With these contest you can earn money if your image is chosen as the best image to match a specific topic, usually a marketing campaign topic of the brand that sponsors the contest.
+With these contests, you can earn money if your image is chosen as the best image to match a specific topic, usually a marketing campaign topic of the brand that sponsors the contest.

-The idea is that images used in marketing campaigns, that are crowd-sourced, are perceived to be more genuine and will have a positive influence on the brand and sales.
+The idea is that images used in crowd-sourced marketing campaigns are perceived to be more genuine and will have a positive influence on the brand and sales.

 Two similar crowd-sourcing platforms are:

-Once you have a portfolio build up on the web, you could also start doing commissioned work directly for clients.
-Although this is not passive income, it can be a pretty good (side) income.
+Once you have a portfolio built up on the web, you could also start doing commissioned work directly for clients.
+Although this is not passive income, it can be a pretty good side income.

 You will probably be approached by friends and family to take pictures at an event.
-If this happens and you decide to go for it, it is best to bring a DSLR camera along as well, even if it is just for show.
+If this happens and you decide to go for it, it is best to bring a DSLR camera along as well as your phone even if it is just for show.